 To be considered complete, your application must contain the following:

-- Written statement addressing interest/experience in biomedical research, career goals, and why you would like to participate in this program (generally 1-3 pages).
+- Written statement addressing interest/experience in biomedical research, career goals, and why you would like to participate in this program (generally 350-700 words).

-The application and supporting documents are due in the office on or before February 15th.
-All materials are to be mailed or e-mailed to the following:
+The application and supporting documents are due in the office on or before February 12th, 2016.

 Minority Research Internship